The most successful things I’ve done have one thing in common: I’ve done them at least 100 times.

 But if you quit too soon, you’ll never discover what you can become.

-Like any creator, a musician’s sound evolves as a result of practice and experiences — neither of which can happen without a volume of activity.
-The audience may not feel you today, but that doesn’t mean they won’t tomorrow.
+Like any creator, a musician’s sound evolves as a result of practice and experiences – neither of which can happen without a volume of activity.

-The 100x method ensures you keep creating long enough to have room to adapt as you go and guarantees you put in enough work to improve.
+The 100x Method ensures you keep creating long enough to have room to adapt as you go and guarantees you put in enough work to improve.

 100x Helps You Push Through The Dip

-Seth Godin’s classic book The Dip explains how we all reach a point in any project where things gets tough and we’re not sure whether or not to stick with it.
+Seth Godin’s classic book The Dip explains how we reach a point in any project where things gets tough and we’re not sure whether or not to stick with it.

 In many cases, The Dip will come before you’ve done something 100 times.